 Notice in this statement that there is nothing tentative about everyone succeeds; it doesn’t say that the agency helps, assists, or tries.
 John and Miriam Carver say that words like this “can be fulfilled while having absolutely no effect upon consumers.
 Be tough; allow yourselves and your CEO no points for supporting, assisting, or advocating; rather, hold yourselves to the discipline of requiring results for people.”

 People working on the mission statement sometimes struggle with letting go of old mission statements.
 They like the feel of the words or the historical context.
-There is no issue with using previously created mission statements provided that the mission explicitly addresses the three questions with authority.
+There is no issue with using previously created mission statements if the mission explicitly addresses the three questions with authority.
 Take the comparison of before and after mission statements from a Big Brothers – Big Sisters chapter that is shown below: